SASA: Sequence-Aware Shadow Attacks via Attention Alignment for Traffic Sign Recognition

 PhD Candidate in Computer Science

-As a member of Clemson’s VIPR-GS Research Program, he develops hierarchical LLM reasoning frameworks and VLM evaluation systems for the U.S. Army’s Next Generation Combat Vehicle (NGCV) program.
-At BMW Group, he builds AI production security frameworks and edge deployment systems.
-His work focuses on robust, interpretable AI that bridges rigorous research and real-world deployment.
+As a member of Clemson’s VIPR-GS Research Program, he develops hierarchical LLM reasoning frameworks and VLM evaluation systems for the U.S. Army’s Next Generation Combat Vehicle (NGCV) program, focusing on zero-shot reasoning and component-level explainability under real-world deployment constraints.